Megalosaurus: Species named in the 20th century

 In 1910, Arthur Smith Woodward named Megalosaurus bradleyi based on a skull from the Middle Jurassic, the specific name honouring the collector F. Lewis Bradley.
 In 1926, this was made a separate genus Proceratosaurus.
-In 1920, Werner Janensch named Megalosaurus ingens, "the enormous", based on specimen MB R 1050, a 12 centimetre long tooth from German East Africa.
+In 1920, Werner Janensch named Megalosaurus ingens, "the enormous", based on specimen MB R 1050, a 12 centimeter long tooth from German East Africa.
 It possibly represents a large member of the Carcharodontosauridae; Carrano e.a. saw it as an indeterminate member of the Tetanurae.
 M. ingens is now seen as a specimen of Torvosaurus.
 In 1923, von Huene renamed Poekilopleuron bucklandii Eudes-Deslongchamps 1838 into Megalosaurus poikilopleuron.
 Today, the genus Poekilopleuron is generally seen as valid.
 In the same publication, von Huene named two additional Megalosaurus species.
 The first was Megalosaurus parkeri, its specific name honouring William Kitchen Parker and based on a pelvis, leg bones and vertebrae from the Late Cretaceous.
 This was made the separate genus Metriacanthosaurus in 1964.
 The second was Megalosaurus nethercombensis, named after its provenance from Nethercombe and based on two dentaries, leg bones, a pelvis and vertebrae from the Middle Jurassic, which von Huene himself in 1932 made the separate genus Magnosaurus.
 In 1925, Depéret, based on two teeth from Algeria, named Megalosaurus saharicus.
 In 1931/1932 this was made the separate genus Carcharodontosaurus.
 In 1956 von Huene by mistake named the same species as Megalosaurus africanus, intending to base it on remains from Morocco but referring the Algerian teeth; this implies that M. africanus is a junior objective synonym of M. saharicus.
-In 1926, von Huene named Megalosaurus lydekkeri, its specific name honouring Richard Lydekker, based on BMNH 41352, i.e. the same specimen that had already been made the holotype of M. woodwardi (Lydekker, 1909).
+In 1926, von Huene named Megalosaurus lydekkeri, its specific name honouring Richard Lydekker, based on NHMUK OR 41352, i.e. the same specimen that had already been made the holotype of M. woodwardi (Lydekker, 1909).
 This implies that M. lydekkeri is a junior objective synonym of M. woodwardi.
 It is likewise seen as a nomen dubium.

 In the same publication von Huene named Megalosaurus terquemi based on three teeth found near Hettingen, its specific name honouring Olry Terquem.
 It is seen as a nomen dubium, the fossil material probably representing some member of the Phytosauria or some other archosaur.
 In 1932, a work by von Huene mentioned a Megalosaurus (Magnosaurus) woodwardi, a synonym of Magnosaurus woodwardi named in the same book.
 Its type specimen is differing from the earlier Megalosaurus woodwardi (Lydekker, 1909), the two names are not synonyms.
 In 1954 Samuel Welles named Megalosaurus wetherilli.
 This species is exceptional in being based on a rather complete skeleton, found in Arizona, from the Early Jurassic.
 Its specific name honours John Wetherill.
 In 1970, Welles made this the separate genus Dilophosaurus.
 In 1955, Albert-Félix de Lapparent named Megalosaurus mersensis based on a series of 23 vertebrae found near Tizi n'Juillerh in a layer of the El Mers Formation of Morocco.
 This probably represents a member of the Mesosuchia.
 In 1956, Alfred Sherwood Romer renamed Aggiosaurus nicaeensis Ambayrac 1913, based on a lower jaw found near Nice, on the authority of von Huene into Megalosaurus nicaeensis.
 Originally it had been considered to be some crocodilian; present opinion confirms this.
 In 1957, de Lapparent named Megalosaurus pombali based on three teeth found near Pombal in the Jurassic of Portugal.
 Today it is seen as a nomen dubium, an indeterminate member of the Theropoda.